gytcrt/randomwalk/content/posts/blog-set-up/index.md

 I didn't feel comfortable with the terms, and decided to not try it.

 #### Cursor
+Before I started using [Cursor](https://www.cursor.com/), I have tried other GenAI coding tools like Github copilot, Colab with Gemini, etc. But Cursor is a game changer for me, and I'm paying $20 subscription for it.
+It means a lot since I'm a person with no Amazon Prime account 🙂.

+I've been using Cursor + `Claude-3.5/3.7-sonnet` while developing this website.
+In my experience, `Claude-3.7-sonnet` and `Claude-3.7-sonnet-thinking` perform better than `Claude-3.5`.
+But I don't recommend sticking to this config, if you are considering using Cursor.
+The development of LLM moves so fast, that my current experience won't be relevant in 3 months.

+For anyone considering using a GenAI IDE, I recommend checking out latest discussion on this online and experiment a bit with different IDEs and models.
+Pick the one fits your need the most.

+Regarding privacy and data usage, [Cursor's privacy policy](https://www.cursor.com/privacy) is reasonable to me and I turn on "Privacy Mode" the whole time.

 ### Image and video generation

 ### LLMs: OpenAI + Gemini